nextflow-io/crg-course-nov16/README.md

 ```

 Warning: the Docker build process automatically copies all files that are located in the
-launching working directory to the Docker daemon in order to create an image.
+current directory to the Docker daemon in order to create the image.
 This can take
-a lot of time for big/many files.
-For this reason it's imporant *always* to work in a directory
+a lot of time when big/many files exist.
+For this reason it's important to *always* work in
-containing only the files you really need to include in your Docker image.
-Alternatively you can use
+a directory containing only the files you really need to include in your Docker image.
-the `.dockerignore` file to select the path to exclude from the build.
+Alternatively you can use the `.dockerignore` file to select the path to exclude from the build.

 ### Step 2

-Use your favourite editor eg. `vim` to create a file named `Dockerfile` and copy the following
+Use your favourite editor eg. `vim` to create a file named `Dockerfile` and copy the
-content:
+following content:

 ```
 FROM debian:jessie